fjarri-attic/brain/documentation.rst

 in dictionary, integer to list index, and None to list mask.

 You may have noticed that the second object contains a list.
-New elements can be added to list in two ways - either using `modify()`_ with path, specifying list index to create, or inserting new element to some place in list:
+New elements can be added to list in two ways - either using `Connection.modify()`_ with path, specifying list index to create, or inserting new element to some place in list:

  >>> conn.modify(id2, ['list', 3], 3)